INCHMAN1900/Ruper/README.md

 - **disconnect**: cancel current group
 - **close**: cancel current group and close tabs in this group

+## Privacy

+Ruper does not collect, store or transfer any sensitive information about you.

 ## License

 The scripts and documentation in this project are released under the [MIT License](./LICENSE)